uvarc/rc-website/content/userinfo/ivy/overview.md

 {{% callout %}}

 <p><br>Ivy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows).
-Researchers can use Ivy to process and store sensitive data with the confidence that the environment is secure and meets <a href="#hipaa-compliance">HIPAA or CUI requirements</a>.</p>
+Researchers can use Ivy to process and store sensitive data with the confidence that the environment is secure and meets <a href="#hipaa-compliance">HIPAA</a>, FERPA, CUI or ITAR requirements.</p>

 {{< systems-boilerplate >}}